aimhubio/aim/docs/source/using/windows.md

 ### 2-create-venv.bat

 You need to edit the script to select the Python version that you require.
-You can either use the Windows Python Launcher (`py -3.10`) or you can directly specify the path to the Python installation (`C:\Program Files\Python 3.10\python.exe`, ...)
+You can either use the Windows Python launcher (`py -3.10`) or you can directly specify the path to the Python installation (`C:\Program Files\Python 3.10\python.exe`, ...)

 ```batchfile
 py -3.10 -m venv venv